Vadlusk/portfolio_backend/README.md

 ## Endpoints

-Both `POST api/v1/users` and `POST api/v1/users/authenticate` work the same way.
+`POST api/v1/users` & `POST api/v1/users/authenticate`

+Both work the same way.
 The only difference is that the former is used for new users and the latter for existing.
 These two are intended to be the only client_id protected endpoints, unless you'd like to add another endpoint for exchanging refresh tokens for access tokens (and also implement those types of tokens).
 To use, send:

 ```
 params  = { email: email, password: password }
 headers = { "Authorization": "Token token=<client_id>" }
 ```

-You will receive a 200 or 204 and a user_id and token.
+You will receive a 200 or 204 respectively and a user_id and token.
 The JWT that is returned in the token key must be sent back on subsequent requests to access the rest of the API.

+`DELETE api/v1/users/:id`

-`DELETE api/v1/users/:id` is an example of a JWT protected endpoint.
+An example of a JWT protected endpoint.
 To use this and any other endpoint a valid JWT must be sent in the following format as a request header:

 ```
 { "Authorization": "Basic token=<JWT>" }